rstrahan/aws-lambda-vertica-loader/README.md

 Creating Tables in Dynamo DB if Required
 Configuration for bstrahan/db_ingest successfully written in us-east-1
 ```
 Some of the questions have default answers, shown within square brackets.
 If you are happy with the default, just hit enter.
-If you find yourself running the setup tool a lot, you can supply your own default values by editing the file defaults_custom.js, and adding in your own default values.
+If you find yourself running the setup tool a lot, you can supply your own default values in the file 'defaults_custom.js'.

 NOTES